radekm2000/ecommerce/README.md

   - Sending messages to other users

 - **Notifications**

   - Receiving notifications about new products from followed users
   - Notifications about unread messages in the navbar
   - Confirmation email is sent after a successful purchase

+- **Admin Dashboard**
+  - Dashboard provides insights into user activites such as product additions and deletions.

 ## Technologies